• Skip to main content

 Can my tax debt be forgiven under the IRS Fresh Start Program?

-Similar to one-time forgiveness language, companies may use the term IRS Fresh Start to promote a program you can apply to get tax relief.
-However, this isn’t really one program you can apply to.
-It represents all of the IRS’s tax relief options, many of which will not lead to complete tax debt forgiveness.
+Similar to one-time forgiveness language, companies may use the term IRS Fresh Start to promote a program you can allegedly apply to get tax relief.
+However, this isn’t really a program you can apply to.
+Instead, you need to choose one of the IRS’s other options and apply for that.

 Footer